isaacs/rimraf/README.md

 ## rimraf.sync

 It can remove stuff synchronously, too.
-But that's not so good.
-Use the async API.
-It's better.
+That's not as good for performance, so it's recommended to use the async API, but if you need sync, go for it!

 ## CLI